dea1j/dea1j/README.md

 <!--
 **dea1j/dea1j** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+I am an enthusiastic front-end developer, who always works with full passion and responsibility.
+I am well skilled in front end technologies like HTML5, CSS, Vanilla JS, and React JS.
+I am currently looking into RESTFUL API's using NODE.js and Mongo as Database (MERN).
+I am always looking at new adventures to challenge my skills.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on my coding skills